Accro à l'oxygène ? Tout le monde est « accro » à l’oxygène.

 "EVERYONE is "addicted" to oxygen.
 We are dead without it for more than a few minutes.
-The word addiction in this regard is mostly stemming from miss-understanding or as a scare word.
+The word addiction in this regard is mostly stemming from misunderstanding or as a scare word.

 Same holds true for when we intervene with adding more oxygen or many other substances, the body gradually adapts and shifts its system function to having more.

 Exercise (physical, breathing exercises, activity level, work of breathing are all included here) vs. rest (rest when healthy, rest when lungs are sick also will have large variations in how well oxygen is absorbed by the body) with and without extra oxygen also affect various aspects of how well.

 The lungs absorb oxygen, how much ventilation is occurring and how much perfusion of blood is occurring, all of which need to be in place for maximal oxygen uptake by the lungs.

 After uptake by the lungs and onto the hemoglobin, the tissues need to be able to absorb it into the cells and into the mitochondria of the cells, all of which are affected by thousands of different metabolic processes.